 The Bungalows are two/three bedroom and are quite spacious.
 Not to mention, the view from these bungalows are both stunning and surreal.
 We stayed at the Chokanad (East) and Arivikad East Division bungalows.
 The former is about 6 km from Munnar city and the latter- about 17 km.
 If I have to talk about the food served at the bungalows, just one word- local and delicious.
 For lunch and dinner, we were served chapatti, rice, chicken curry, dal, couple of vegetable stir-fries and the all-essential papadum.

 We were also invited to visit and dine at heritage clubs that were a 100 years old- each special in its own way.
 The High Range Club is a charm of a bygone era- the club’s interiors scream of colonial ambience preserved for more than a century.
 It is without a doubt, the perfect place to unwind with your family.
 These clubs also have a golf course and several activities you can indulge in- both indoor and outdoor.
-These are clubs that you will have to enjoy responsibly and also acknowledge wholeheartedly the dress code which has been followed religiously for decades.
+These are clubs that you will have to enjoy responsibly and also accept wholeheartedly the dress code which is being followed for decades.

 The other heritage club that we visited was the Kundale club which was barely bigger than a cabin but has a beautiful golf course as far as the eye could see.
 Unlike, the High Range Club, Kundale club does not have any rooms, but it does have a small kitchen that can cater to simple meals.
 It also boasts of a clay tennis court with the best view that one can get.
 They said when you are golfing in Kundale club, the only distraction would be from the chirping of birds.